Coastal Carolina vs. UL Monroe NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- UL Monroe has not yet combined with its opponents to score more than 59.5 points in a game this season.
+- UL Monroe and its opponents have not yet combined to score more than 57.5 points in a game this season.

-- Saturday's total is 3.0 points lower than the two team's combined 62.5 points per game average.
+- The two teams combine to average 62.5 points per game, 5.0 more than the over/under in this contest.

-- These two squads combine to surrender 38.7 points per game, 20.8 fewer than this contest's over/under.
+- This contest's total is 18.8 points above the 38.7 these two squads combine to allow per game this season.

-- Chanticleers games have an average total of 58.8 points this season, 0.7 fewer than Saturday's over/under.
+- Chanticleers games this season feature an average total of 58.8 points, a number 1.3 points higher than Saturday's over/under.

-- The 59.5 total in this game is 7.3 points higher than the 52.2 average total in Warhawks games this season.
+- The 52.2 PPG average total in Warhawks games this season is 5.3 points fewer than this game's over/under.

 Coastal Carolina Stats and Trends

-- Coastal Carolina has two wins against the spread in four games this year.
+- Coastal Carolina has covered the spread on two occasions this season.

-- This season, the Chanticleers won ATS in their only game as a favorite of 32.5 points or more.
+- The Chanticleers covered the spread in their only game when favored by 34.5 points or more.

-- Coastal Carolina's games this year have hit the over on one of three set point totals (33.3%).
+- Coastal Carolina's games this year have gone over the total in one out of three opportunities (33.3%).

-- Coastal Carolina is 2-1 against the spread and 4-0 overall in games when it records more than 22.7 points.
+- When Coastal Carolina records more than 22.7 points, it is 2-1 against the spread and 4-0 overall.

-- When Coastal Carolina picks up over 405.7 yards, the team is 2-1 against the spread and 4-0 overall.
+- Coastal Carolina is 2-1 against the spread and 4-0 overall when the team piles up over 405.7 yards.

 - The Chanticleers have turned the ball over two times this season, five fewer than the Warhawks have forced (7).